 Eggs are one of the healthiest foods you can eat.
 A whole egg contains less than 1 gram of carbs and plenty of protein and fats.

-Multiple studies suggest that eggs reduce LDLs (“bad cholesterol) and increase the amount of HDLs (“good cholesterol”).
+Multiple studies suggest that eggs reduce LDLs (“bad cholesterol) and increase the number of HDLs (“good cholesterol”).

 Antioxidants in eggs protect your eyes and body from oxidative stress.
-Be sure to eat both, the yolk and white, to get full benefits.
+Be sure to eat the yolk and white to get full benefits.